FadedCantCode/Fabrica-RUNE/docs/roadmap.md

 - [ ] Test across at least 3 distinct genome shapes (research.rune: 3 positive results,
-      correlations 0.719/0.99/0.999. coder.rune: after investigating a real discrepancy and fixing a genuine structural gap in the heuristic — see detailed history below — final correlation 0.967, also a positive result.
-2/3 done; a third genome shape that exercises parts of the heuristic neither of these two touch (e.g. multiple tool steps, or multiple constraints) is the remaining item.)
+      correlations 0.719/0.99/0.999. coder.rune: after investigating a real discrepancy and fixing a genuine structural gap in the heuristic — see detailed history below — final correlation 0.967, also a positive result. multitool.rune: tested 2026-06-17, correlation -0.086 — a real negative result with a specific inversion (analyze predicted highest-risk, measured lowest), see detailed result below.
+2/3 positive so far; investigating whether a structural fix resolves the third before concluding this item is satisfied or revealing a real limitation.)
 - [ ] Record actual correlation coefficients, not just the synthetic test in this repo's history.
 If correlation is weak or negative, say so and revise the heuristic weights in `divergence_linter.py`, or scrap the specific signals that don't hold up.